 Joined: Sat May 05, 2012 4:33 pm

-Next week, we will be predicting the Tomatometer scores for Oz: The Great and Powerful and Dead Man Down.
-Until then, best of luck.
+Next week, we will be predicting the Tomatometer scores of The Incredible Burt Wonderstone and The Call.
+Best of luck until then.